knpuniversity/FOSUserBundle/knpu/customize-text-translations.md

 ```

 I know, you should almost *never* need to clear cache in the dev environment: this
-is one of those rare times.
-When you *update* this translation file, you will *not*
+is one of those really rare things.
+When you *update* this translation file, you
-need to clear the cache.
+will *not* need to clear the cache.

 Cool!
-Go back to /register and repeat: `aquanaut3`, `aquanaut3@gmail.com`, turtles,
+Go back to `/register` and repeat: `aquanaut3`, `aquanaut3@gmail.com`, turtles,
 turtles... and yes!
 Let's do some science!
 Great idea!

 Except, instead of science, let's customize some forms!